Spirit Mountain (Nevada)

-Spirit Mountain, known as Avi Kwa' Ame in Mojave, is a mountain within the Lake Mead National Recreation Area near Laughlin, Nevada.
+Spirit Mountain, also known as Avi Kwa Ame (/əˌviːkwəˈɑːmeɪ/ ə-VEE-kwə-AH-may; Mojave: ʔaviː kʷaʔame, "highest mountain", from ʔaviː, "mountain, rock", and ʔamay, "up, above") is a mountain within the Lake Mead National Recreation Area near Laughlin, Nevada.
 It is listed on the United States National Register of Historic Places as a sacred place to Native American tribes in Southern Nevada.
 Spirit Mountain is the highest point in the Spirit Mountain Wilderness and is the highest point in the Newberry Mountains with the summit peak at 5,639 feet.

 History

 Environmentalists have sought designation of a significant area to the west of the mountain as a national monument.
-The Avi Kwa Ame National Monument would be named after the peak as the mountain is visible from almost the entire area.
+The Avi Kwa Ame National Monument was established on March 21, 2023, by President Biden and named after the peak as the mountain is visible from almost the entire area.